Proof-Of-Chaos/delegation_bot/README.md

 ## License

-This project is licensed under [appropriate license].
+This project is licensed under MIT License.

 ## Contact

-For queries or feedback, please reach out to [contact information].
+For queries or feedback, please reach out to @GovPartRewKSM on Twitter.